The Original Sony PlayStation Logo (1994–2009)

 With this in mind, Sony needed a logo to push that feature to the forefront of all its operations.
-And what better way to send a message than with a logo you will see whenever you enter a game.
+And what better way to send a message than with a logo you will see whenever you enter a game?

-The original PlayStation logo was designed by Manabu Sakamoto, who’s also credited for the typeface for the company’s watermark for all PlayStation products.
+The original PlayStation logo was designed by Manabu Sakamoto, who’s also credited with the typeface for the company’s watermark for all PlayStation products.
 The logo features two capital letters, a “P” and an “S,” meant to represent PlayStation.